1. Resume examples

 How to write a recruiter resume

-As a recruiter who has likely seen quite a few resumes, you can appreciate how much easier it is to easily be able to find the information you’re looking for in the place you expect.
+You’re a recruiting professional who has likely seen quite a few resumes and you can appreciate how much easier it is to easily be able to find the information you’re looking for in the place you expect.
 That’s why it’s advisable for all resumes, regardless of occupation, to follow the same structure, with the following components:

-Choosing the best resume format for a recruiter
+Choosing the right resume format for a recruiter

-The chronological resume format is recommended for the majority of job seekers, and it’s also what recruiters generally prefer.
+The reverse chronological resume format is recommended for the majority of job seekers, and, as you know, it’s also what recruiters generally prefer.
 It's a straightforward way to review someone’s work experience corresponding to each employee position.
 Highlights for each job are organized under employer headings, in order from most recent to earliest dates.
 This effectively tells a story of growth and development over time, typically starting with the most relevant accomplishments.

 Other resume formats can be suitable for someone new to the workforce, changing careers, or working independently in freelance or consulting roles.
 The functional resume format emphasizes transferable skills rather than employers, while the hybrid (combination) resume format features both chronological and functional elements.